Immigration Solicitors UK

 Registering an Adult as a British Citizen through British Overseas Territories

-Adults who possess British Overseas Territories Citizenship (BOTC) may, following specific provisions of nationality law, register as full British citizens.
-This route acknowledges the strong ties to the UK and its overseas territories, thereby providing a way to obtain full rights as a British citizen.
+Adults who hold British Overseas Territories Citizenship (BOTC) may, under certain sections of nationality law, register as full British citizens.
+This route recognises the strong historic and constitutional connection between the UK and its territories, allowing BOTCs to acquire the same rights and privileges as those born in the United Kingdom.

-Adults who possess British Overseas Territories Citizenship (BOTC) may, following specific provisions of nationality law, register as full British citizens.
-This route acknowledges the strong ties to the UK and its overseas territories, thereby providing a way to obtain full rights as a British citizen.
+Adults who hold British Overseas Territories Citizenship (BOTC) may, under certain sections of nationality law, register as full British citizens.
+This route recognises the strong historic and constitutional connection between the UK and its territories, allowing BOTCs to acquire the same rights and privileges as those born in the United Kingdom.

 What are The Qualifying British Overseas Territories?

-British Overseas Territories (BOTs) are territories owned and administered by the UK government, but they are not part of the United Kingdom itself.
-Persons with relations to these territories may be referred to as British Overseas Territories Citizens, and such citizenship, under certain circumstances, can serve as a stepping stone to acquiring British citizenship.
+The British Overseas Territories (BOTs) are under UK sovereignty but are not part of the United Kingdom itself.
+Individuals connected to these territories are known as British Overseas Territories Citizens (BOTCs).

 • Anguilla